How does this medication work? What will it do for me?

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white-to-off-white hard-gelatin capsule with blue ink band on body marked in white with "100" and with blue ink band on cap marked in white with "7767" contains 100 mg of celecoxib.
-Nonmedicinal ingredients: croscarmellose sodium, lactose monohydrate, magnesium stearate, povidone, and sodium lauryl sulfate; shell: edible ink (indigotine [E132]), gelatin, and titanium dioxide (E171).
+Each white-to-off-white, hard-gelatin capsule with blue ink band on body marked in white with "100" and with "Pfizer 7767" marked in blue ink on the cap, contains 100 mg of celecoxib.
+Nonmedicinal ingredients: croscarmellose sodium, gelatin, lactose monohydrate, magnesium stearate, povidone, and sodium lauryl sulfate; shell: edible ink (indigotine [E132]) and titanium dioxide (E171).

-Each white-to-off-white hard-gelatin capsule with gold ink band on body marked in white with "200" and with gold ink band on cap marked in white with "7767" contains 200 mg of celecoxib.
-Nonmedicinal ingredients: croscarmellose sodium, lactose monohydrate, magnesium stearate, povidone, and sodium lauryl sulfate; shell: edible ink (ferric oxide [E172]), gelatin, and titanium dioxide (E171).
+Each white-to-off-white, hard-gelatin capsule with gold ink band on body marked in white with "200" and with “Pfizer 7767” marked in gold ink band on the cap, contains 200 mg of celecoxib.
+Nonmedicinal ingredients: croscarmellose sodium, gelatin, lactose monohydrate, magnesium stearate, povidone, and sodium lauryl sulfate; shell: edible ink (ferric oxide [E172]) and titanium dioxide (E171).

 Osteoarthritis: The usual recommended daily dose is 200 mg taken as a single dose or as 100 mg twice daily.